Every day, we all face numerous financial decisions and challenges. It can be overwhelming, but it doesn’t have to be.

 Having an HSA is like having a 401(k) for health care, only better.

-9. Consolidate and eliminate debts and loans
+9. Consolidate, eliminate, and optimize debts and loans

 Last, but certainly not least, is your debts.
 You need to make sure that you are actively managing and taking care of any outstanding debts and liabilities.